chuanseng-ng/Automated_File_Transfer_Rename_NAS/README.md

 ## Status:
 1. Conversion done -> Verified to be working
-2. Conversion done -> Not yet verified
+2. Conversion done -> Verified to be working
 3. In-progress
 4. Pending
 5. NIL